To inspire adventure and protection of the wild.

 From cycling sand tracks in the Kimberley, first descents in New Guinea or month long canoe trips in Mongolia he says if he can do it, anybody can.

-Luke has a background in Outdoor Education, a passion for outback Australia and when he's not in the bush he sometimes works as a Firefighter.
+Luke has a background in Outdoor Education, a passion for outback Australia and when he's not in the bush he works as a professional Firefighter.

 Luke has travelled much of Australia by 4x4 including navigating the Cape York Telegraph Track, crossing the Simpson Desert and traversing the majority of the Western Australian coastline.